-If you have a slightly curved penis but have no problems with getting an erection and can have sex without pain or difficulty, then treatment is probably not needed.
+If you have a slightly curved penis but have no problems with getting an erection and do not experience pain during sex, then treatment is probably not needed.
 If you have been diagnosed with Peyronie’s disease then you may not necessarily need surgical treatment.
 Whether or not surgery is appropriate depends on how much pain and discomfort you are experiencing and how your sexual performance and sex life is being affected.

 If you can still have satisfying sexual intercourse, you may not need treatment, because Peyronie’s disease can sometimes get better on its own.

 There are a variety of treatments for Peyronie’s disease available depending on the severity of the condition.
 A non-surgical option is extracorporeal shockwave therapy (ESWT), which involves using a device that applies sound waves to the skin of the penis over the scar tissue to break it up and reduce the curvature and pain in the penis.